cansik/multi-pose-landmark-mediapipe/README.md

 # Multi Pose MediaPipe
 [MediaPipe](https://google.github.io/mediapipe/) multi pose detection example.
-The graph is adapted from the [HandLandmarkTrackingCpu](https://github.com/google/mediapipe/blob/master/mediapipe/modules/hand_landmark/hand_landmark_tracking_cpu.pbtxt) example by mediapipe.
+The graph has been adapted from the [HandLandmarkTrackingCpu](https://github.com/google/mediapipe/blob/master/mediapipe/modules/hand_landmark/hand_landmark_tracking_cpu.pbtxt) example by mediapipe.
+This is only a proof of concept and is provided for educational purposes.

 ![](images/pexels-allan-mas-5368956-annotated.jpg)
 *Source: [Allan Mas](https://www.pexels.com/photo/energetic-asian-men-performing-breakdance-under-elevated-highway-5368956/)*